NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Second frame to the last frame is an untechable mid
 - 5BBBB(B) hitbox appears two frames later
 - 5A is grabbable the entire move
-- 2B(B) launches
+- 2B(B) is a high
 - 2A cannot do the B follow up for the last two frames
+- 2A(A)
-- 2A(A) has more lift
+    - Has more lift
+    - Has a slightly bigger hitbox on the bone to fix a rare situation where 6BA(A) on backturn could whiff on Jiraiya
 - 2AA(A) added as 6AAA(A)
-- 6B
-    - Turns back turned people around on hit
-    - More lift
+- 6B has more lift
 - 6B(B) more stun
 - 6BB(B) replaced with 4B
 - 6BAA(A) added as 6AAA(A)